fernandonobel/OneModel-matlab/README.md

-ModelClass
+OneModel
 =========
-ModelClass is a MATLAB class which simplifies working with ODE models.
+OneModel is a MATLAB class which simplifies working with ODE models.
 The main objetive is to simplify the process of coding and simulating an ODE model, and therefore reducing the time spent in this task.
-With ModelClass one can program ODE models from the symbolic equations and then simulate directly.
+With OneModel one can program ODE models from the symbolic equations and then simulate directly.
 This class provides also some functionality like OpenModelica (i.e. extendable classes, simulation of DAE models, etc).

-Apart from that, ModelClass provides us more classes for different tasks.
-For example, there is a class for mathematical analysis that can calculate equilibrium points, linearize the model, and calculate eigenvalues from the model defined in ModelClass.
+Apart from that, OneModel provides us more classes for different tasks.
+For example, there is a class for mathematical analysis that can calculate equilibrium points, linearize the model, and calculate eigenvalues from the model defined in OneModel.
 On other hand, there is class for a contractivity test to check whether a model is contractive or no.

-Lastly it is even possible to define ModelClass models from chemical reactions directly and then perform QSSA analysis and simulate.
+Lastly it is even possible to define OneModel models from chemical reactions directly and then perform QSSA analysis and simulate.

 For more information please contact fersann1@upv.es